Barrage (dam): Terminology

-According to the World Commission on Dams, a key difference between a barrage and a dam is that a dam is built for water storage in a reservoir, which raises the level of water significantly.
+According to the World Commission on Dams, a key difference between a dam and a barrage is that a dam is built for water storage in a reservoir, which raises the level of water significantly.
 A barrage is built for diverting water, and raises the water level by only a few feet.
 The latter is generally built on flat terrain across wide, often meandering rivers.
 Similar distinctions are used in Egypt, where it is noted: "In this system a "dam" is a structure that forms a reservoir for the storage of water during the annual flood period of the Nile in order to supplement the natural flow of the river during the low-water period; a "barrage" merely raises the river or canal level, when necessary, to the height required for adequate flow into the canals that take off above it.
 Barrages are usually larger than the headworks of irrigation and navigation canals, with which they are associated.

-Barrages that are commonly used to dam a tidal lagoon or estuary as a method to capture tidal power from tidal inflows are known as tidal barrages.
+Barrages that are commonly used to dam a tidal lagoon or estuary as a method to capture tidal power from tidal flows are known as tidal barrages.